 After carefully examining Wyong Council's forecast operating expenditure and Halcrow's recommendations on this expenditure, IPART remains concerned about the level of Wyong Council's corporate overheads and whether general council costs are being wrongly allocated to the water business.
-It considered three possible approaches for making its decision on the revenue required for operating expenditure:
+It considered three possible approaches for making its draft decision on the revenue required for operating expenditure:

-- 1. accepting Halcrow's recommendations on the Council's efficient level of forecast operating costs - 2. using the amount of revenue for operating expenditure IPART allowed for in making its 2006 Determination, and indexing this amount for inflation calculating Wyong Council's total revenue requirement for operating expenditure over the determination period by multiplying the number of properties in Wyong by Gosford's operating cost per property.
+- 1. accepting Halcrow's recommendations on the Council's efficient level of forecast operating costs - 2. using the amount of revenue for operating expenditure IPART allowed for in making its 2006 Determination, and indexing this amount for inflation

+3. calculating Wyong Council's total revenue requirement for operating expenditure over the determination period by benchmarking it to its draft decision on Gosford Council's revenue requirement for operating expenditure on a per property basis.